 My dad was a hard-core Lincoln buff.
 And, frankly, he didn’t have to work very hard to get me on board the Abraham Lincoln bandwagon.
 When Ken Burns’ groundbreaking miniseries, The Civil War, debuted on PBS, my dad and I shared that experience and every repeat broadcast thereafter.
 That I came to know Ken, during my professional career as a journalist and director of the Christopher Awards, was icing on the cake.

 As I sat screening director Peter Kunhardt’s incredibly moving new documentary, Living with Lincoln, I especially missed my dad.
 He would have loved this film, and so, I hope, will you.
 It debuts on HBO, tonight, Monday, April 13, 2015, 9:00-10:15 p.m.
 ET/PT, on the eve of the 150th anniversary of Lincoln’s assassination.
-(Check HBO On Demand, and listings for additional HBO playdates in April.)
+(See below for streaming and rental availability.)

 Yes, Living with Lincoln is a compelling look at Abraham Lincoln’s personal evolution as a man, father, husband and U.S. president.
 But it’s a story that could not have been fully told without the incredibly moving and complex thread that links Lincoln with five generations of one American family, the family of filmmaker Peter Kunhardt.

 The story opens with the Civil War diary kept by battle-scarred Major William Neal Meserve.
 Determined to heal his father’s psyche and patch their painful father-son estrangement, William’s son, Frederick Hill Meserve, began collecting photographs and mementos relating to Abraham Lincoln and the Civil War to illustrate a book based on his dad’s diary.
 Abraham Lincoln was the first president to be photographed in office; but as Lincoln and the war faded from memory, the photos, glass negatives and presidential memorabilia were soon filed and forgotten in dusty attics, damp basements or obscure warehouse graveyards.